On the development of rhythm and blues in the 1950s and its influence on rock music in the 1960s

 *photograph of The Beatles on the Ed Sullivan Show in 1964

-Alongside the British acts, many American groups were also making significant contributions.
-The Beach Boys, a Californian collective, became famous for songs like ‘Wouldn’t It Be Nice,’ ‘Good Vibrations,’ and ‘Surfin’ U.S.A.’
-The term ‘San Francisco Sound’ characterized the rock bands that emerged from California during the 1960s, including Jefferson Airplane, The Grateful Dead, Steve Miller Band, and Creedence Clearwater Revival.
-The youth of America embraced these groups, culminating in legendary gatherings such as the Monterey Pop Festival of 1967 and the Woodstock Music and Art Fair of 1969, events that celebrated peace, love, and music.
+The term ‘San Francisco Sound’ characterised the rock bands that emerged from California during the 1960s, including Jefferson Airplane, The Grateful Dead, Steve Miller Band, and Creedence Clearwater Revival.
+The youth of America embraced these groups, culminating in legendary gatherings such as the Monterey Pop Festival of 1967 and the Woodstock Music and Art Fair of 1969, events that celebrated peace, love and music.

 *photograph of The Beach Boys taken during the photoshoot for their debut 1962 album Surfin’ Safari